 Keys Function Down- or up- arrow key Use these arrow keys to highlight an option on the menu.
 (Press the Enter key to choose the option.)
 Left- or right- arrow key Use these arrow keys to make a selection and change an option's setting.
-On some menus, you can use these keys to move from one field to another.
-PgUp Press this key to move from a menu to the menu immediately preceding it.
-This key works only in options with multiple menus.
-PgDn Press this key to move from a menu to the menu immediately following it.
-This key works only in options with multiple menus.
-F1 Press this key if you want help for a selected menu option.
+In some menus, you can use these keys to move from one field to another.
+F5 Restore the old settints.
+F7 Load the factory-default settings.
+F1 Press this key if you want help for a selected item in a menu.
 Esc After viewing or making changes to the settings on a menu, press this key to exit the menu.
 Enter Press this key to choose a highlighted option from a menu.